 Teams is provided at no cost to Stanford University faculty, staff, and students

-Once enabled and available to you, Teams, along with other M365 apps, will appear as new tiles after you click on the app launcher (the square in the top left corner) in webmail or at portal.office.com.
+Once enabled and available to you, Teams and other M365 appslications, will appear as new tiles after you click on the app launcher (the square in the top left corner) in webmail or at portal.office.com.

 For questions or support, please submit a Help request.